mitsuba-renderer/mitsuba3/docs/index.rst

 ------------

-The example below builds a simple shoebox room with a spherical sound source, places a microphone, and renders an **Energy Time Curve (ETC)** — the acoustic analogue of an image: energy against propagation time, one column per frequency band.
+The example below builds a simple shoebox room with a spherical sound source, places a microphone, and renders an **Energy Time Curve (ETC)**.
+The ETC is the acoustic analogue of an image: energy against propagation time, one column per frequency band.

 .. code-block:: python